waspflannel/The-Binding-of-Jissac/README.md

-A rogue-like gunner game similar Created in Unity
+A rogue-like gunner game Created in Unity, contains procedural dungeon generation, multiple playable characters, loads of different weapons, AI controlled enemies and much more

 check out assets > scripts for the code